 Grand National distance

-The Grand National is quite literally one of the biggest events in horse racing.
+The Grand National distance is eye-watering.
+It is quite literally one of the biggest events in horse racing.
 Not only do 500 million people watch the race live on TV each year, but the prize pot of £1m is hugely lucrative for owners.

-What’s more, the distance horses must run at the Grand National is further than most other races in the world.
+Horses at the Grand National must run further than most other races in the world.
 There are 30 jumps at the Grand National that take in two laps of the Aintree course and covers a mammoth four miles, two-and-a-half furlongs.
 That’s 6.9km of lung-busting racing.

 In fact, the Grand National is so long that it takes around 10 to 12 minutes for the winner to cross the line.